Multiverse-io/anonymiser/README.md

   },
 ```

-Transformers with a † support deterministic generation by setting `deterministic: true` and providing an `id-column` argument.
+Transformers with a † support deterministic generation by setting `deterministic: true` and providing an `id_column` argument.
 This ensures the same input and ID always generate the same fake data.

 Example of deterministic name generation:
 ```json